-How can you safeguard your staff from endocrine disruptive agents?
+How can you safeguard your staff from endocrine disruptors?

-The Royal Decree of July 2, 2023, providing measures to safeguard personnel from endocrine-disrupting substances, was published in the Belgian State Bulletin on July 18, 2023.
+The Royal Decree of July 2, 2023, providing measures to safeguard personnel from endocrine disruptors, was published in the Belgian State Bulletin on July 18, 2023.
 Endocrine disruptors are included in the scope of Title 2 (carcinogenic, mutagenic, and reprotoxic substances, as well as agents with endocrine-disrupting properties) of Book VI of the codex on workplace well-being.

 Effects of endocrine disruptors